 3. WHY IS IT LOCALLY VALUED?
-Is the interest of the asset valued locally for any of the Tick / following reasons?
-Rank Association: It connects us to people and events that shaped the identity or character \checkmark of the area Illustration: It illustrates an aspect of the area's past that makes an important contribution to its identity or character Evidence : It is an important resource for understanding and learning about the area's history Aesthetics: It makes an important contribution to the positive look of the area either by design or fortuitously Communal : It is important to the identity, cohesion, spiritual life or memory of all or part of the community How is the asset locally valued as heritage?
-George Aked was the founder and owner of Botany Mill, Micklethwaite and latterly a partner in Airedale Mills, Bingley.
-It was considered unusual for a daughter of a mill owner to become an actress, starring with the likes of Lawrence Olivier.
+Is the interest of the asset valued locally for any of Tick / the following reasons?
+Rank Association: It connects us to people and events that shaped the identity or Υ character of the area Illustration: It illustrates an aspect of the area's past that makes an important contribution to its identity or character Evidence : It is an important resource for understanding and learning about the area's history Aesthetics: It makes an important contribution to the positive look of the area either Υ by design or fortuitously Communal : It is important to the identity, cohesion, spiritual life or memory of all or part of the community